-Tequila is indeed popular in Mexico, but as I say not usually in margaritas.
-More typically, people drink it neat, but sipped rather than as shots.
+Tequila is very much the spirit of choice in Mexico, but more typically, people drink it neat, sipped rather than as shots.
 The shot with lime and salt is only really if you have a lesser quality tequila.
-I’ve noticed you can buy a much broader range of tequilas here these days as it’s appreciated more.
-If you’re not up for neat, though, the paloma cocktail is a great alternative that’s still authentic.

 Try these other easy cocktails: